 Option 1 — “The Boring”:

-works for production incidents too — you can do 20% of the work to cover 80% of possible problems in your training.
+The Pareto principle works for production incidents too — you can do 20% of the work to cover 80% of possible problems in your training.
 Incidents are repeating, techniques that you can use to mitigate them are limited.
 It’s possible to prepare runbooks, procedures, and simple algorithms to follow to mitigate 80% of all production incidents.

 So during the training itself, you should just introduce all the documents to team members, describe the logic behind it, and show a fast and easy way to get any of these documents.